 View our board on Pinterest here

+Black ski runs are the most advanced pistes on the mountain, suited for experienced skiers and snowboarders that can tackle this tricky terrain.
+Some resorts even go beyond the black piste with double black diamond runs for experts only.
 I’ve done my fair share of black pistes in the Alps, but as a snowboarder my favourites may differ to a skiers, so with help from our expert ski team: Sales Director, Adam Johnson, Head of Ski Product, James Box and Ski Team Leaders, Nick and Scotty, we’ve put together the ultimate top 5 black runs in Europe.
-From beginner blacks to harakiri-extreme pistes, you’ll feel like a ski champion after executing these slopes.
+From beginner blacks to harakiri-extreme pistes, you’ll feel like a ski champion after executing these advanced slopes.

 5. Aiguille Rouge, Les Arcs, France A Black/Red run for starters If your ski legs aren’t warmed up yet, they will be after this.
 From the top of Aiguille Rouge at 3226m you can take the epic 7 km Aiguille Rouge run down 2000 vertical metres to the village of Villaroger.
 It’s a mix of terrain starting as a black run for the first half, then a red piste through the trees for the remainder of the run.
 The steepest section is at the top, after that it feels more like a red run (a blackish red?)